zeethio/cupid/README.md

 <hr>
 <br/><br/>

 This repo contains experimental Kubernetes/Helm charts to deploy the venus services.
-It may be helpful for the storage providers exiting from the venus incubation program to setup their own service maintain it easily.
+It may be helpful for the storage providers exiting from the venus incubation program to setup their own service and maintain it easily.

  <br/><br/>
 <p align="center">